SiliconLabs/wisun-br-linux/README.md

     sudo env DBUS_STARTER_BUS_TYPE=system wsbrd ...

+## LFNs and the D-Bus interface

+Low function nodes (LFN) that are connected directly to the border router do not appear as having parent when querrying the D-Bus `Nodes` API.
+This is due to them being routed differently, and will be fixed in an future version.
+Tools like `wsbrd_cli` and the web GUI that rely on this D-Bus API are affected by this limitation.

 ## I Have Issues when Trying to Send UDP Data

 Path MTU Discovery works as expected on the Wi-SUN network.
 The Border Router